“The history of the past is but one long struggle upward to equality.”

 Life of a King

+Feudalism was a social system that was used during the European Middle Ages.
+In this social system kings and popes fought for power, lords were provided land in exchange for military service, and peasants sought to survive.
 Medieval kings were the rulers of the state during medieval times.
 Their rulings and laws were influenced greatly by the pope, who ruled the Catholic Church and theoretically all catholics.
 The king’s responsibilities included protecting the land of invasion and surviving as long as he could.
-Battles and wars were frequent and that made the king’s life span short; the mean life expectancy of kings of Scotland and England, reigning from 1000 A.D. to 1600 A.D. were between 51 and 48 years old.
+Battles and wars were frequent and that made the king’s life span short; the mean life expectancy of kings of Scotland and England, reigning from 1000 to 1600 CE were between 51 and 48 years old.

 Life of a Noble